An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

-TSP can be seen as a special VRP which doesn't need to end at the start.
-The first end-to-end approach for the VRP is proposed by Vinyals \emph{et al.} \cite{ref86} in 2016.
-They trained an encoder-decoder framework with pointing mechanism by SL to solve the TSP and called their model as \emph{Pointer Net}.
-During solving process, the encoder firstly embeds the input sequence, then the decoder based pointing mechanism points at an element of the input.
-Although the model can directly output the target point of next step, it is not able to map back to the inputs exactly, especially on longer sequences.
-The experimental results also showed that \emph{Pointer Net} produces better solutions when number of nodes less than 30 but performs bad on TSP40 and TSP50.
-Aimed at SL is undesirable for NP-hard problems, Bello \emph{et al.} \cite{ref106} combined RL algorithm with \emph{Pointer Net} to solve the TSP in 2016.
-They proved that their method was superior to Vinyals \emph{et al.} \cite{ref86} on TSP100.
-Levy and Wolf \cite{ref107} transformed \emph{Pointer Net} to solve other sequencing problems besides TSP.
-They used two \emph{Pointer Nets} to input two sequences and a Convolution Neural Network (CNN) to output the alignment scores which subsequently converted into distribution vectors by a softmax layer.
-They compared their model with \emph{Pointer Net} on the TSP benchmark of Vinyals \emph{et al.} \cite{ref86} and showed their model is comparable with \emph{Pointer Net} on TSP5 and TSP10.
-Later, Deudon \emph{et al.} \cite{ref108} used multi attention layers and feedforward layer as encoder to simplify model of \emph{Pointer Net} What's more, they also combined their end-to-end model with 2-opt local search algorithm, and experiments showed that learning-heuristic approach better than end-to-end approach.
-Some literatures also extended structure of \emph{Pointer Net} to solve other variants.
-Li \emph{et al.} \cite{ref109} used \emph{Pointer Net} to solve the multi-objective traveling salesman problem (MOTSP).
-They first decomposed the multi-objective problem into a series of sub-problems, and then used \emph{Pointer Net} to solve each sub-problem.
-All sub-problems can be solved in sequence by transferring the network weights with the neighborhood-based parameter-transfer strategy.
-They used RL to train model on mixed type bi-objective TSP instances and compared their model with well-known heuristic algorithms on real data from 40-city to 200-city.
-The results indicated that their model can effectively solve large-scale MOTSP than baseline algorithms.
-Kaempfer and Wolf \cite{ref110} added a Leave-One-Out pooling to extend the \emph{Pointer Net} to solve the multiple TSP (MTSP).
-Their model treats the salesmen, cities and depot as three different sets and is competitive with OR-Tools on the mTSPLib benchmark \cite{ref111}.
-Ma \emph{et al.} \cite{ref112} extended the \emph{Pointer Net} referred the idea of Bello \emph{et al.} \cite{ref106} to solve the TSP and TSPTW.
-The context of Bello \emph{et al.} \cite{ref106} is 2D coordinates of all nodes directly, but \cite{ref112} used the graph neural network (GNN) to encode distances of cities as context vectors, which is beneficial for solving larger-scale TSP.
-They also improve their model to hierarchical RL framework to solve TSP with time window (TSPTW).
-In this hierarchical framework, they solved vanilla TSP in the first layer and solved the constrained problem in the second layer.
+Vinyals \emph{et al.} \cite{ref107} first proposed an end-to-end model for solving combinatorial optimization problems, but their research needs further improvement.
+Because SL is undesirable for NP-hard problems, Bello \emph{et al.} \cite{ref127} combined the RL algorithm with \emph{Pointer Net} to solve the TSP in 2016.
+They proved that their method was superior to that of Vinyals \emph{et al.} \cite{ref107} on TSP100.
+Levy and Wolf \cite{ref128} transformed \emph{Pointer Net} to solve other sequence problems in addition to the TSP.
+They inputed two sequences to two \emph{Pointer Nets} and used a convolution neural network (CNN) to output the alignment scores, which were subsequently converted into distribution vectors using a softmax layer.
+Later, Deudon \emph{et al.} \cite{ref129} used multiple attention layers and a feedforward layer as encoder to simplify \emph{Pointer Net}.
+Some studies have also extended the structure of \emph{Pointer Net} to solve other single-path problems.
+Li \emph{et al.} \cite{ref130} used \emph{Pointer Net} to solve the multi-objective TSP (MOTSP).
+They first decomposed the multi-objective problem into a series of sub-problems and then used \emph{Pointer Net} to solve each sub-problem.
+All sub-problems can be solved sequentially by transferring the network weights using the neighborhood-based parameter-transfer strategy.
+Kaempfer and Wolf \cite{ref131} added a leave-one-out pooling to extend \emph{Pointer Net} to solve the multiple TSP (MTSP), and Le \emph{et al.} \cite{ref132} trained \emph{Pointer Net} using RL to plan a route for cleaning robots.
+Ma \emph{et al.} \cite{ref133} extended \emph{Pointer Net} to solve the TSP. \cite{ref133} used a graph neural network (GNN) to encode distances of cities as context vectors of the attention mechanism, which is beneficial for solving a large-scale TSP.
+They also improved their model to a hierarchical framework to solve the TSP with time windows (TSPTW), in which they solved the vanilla TSP in the first level and solved the constraint of time windows in the high level.